faisalirfan361/HEPOC/app/COMMON_ASSETS/SASS_FILES/readme.txt

 5 - Run Compass to compile Sass.
     > compass compile

-6 - The compiled files will be put in "css" folder of chosen version of SmartAdmin (HTML_version/css, e.g).
+6 - The compiled files will be put in "css" folder of chosen version of SmartEmployer (HTML_version/css, e.g).

 7 - For detailed information, please ask for help on terminal.
     > compass -h